PrinceHerenj/studyNotes/DBMS/M1/Purpose of Database Systems.md

 Prior to databases there were file processing systems, which had many problems.

-* Data Redundancy and Inconsistency: Duplication of data, thereby inconsistent data balues in every instance.
+* Data Redundancy and Inconsistency: Duplication of data, thereby inconsistent data values in every instance.
 * Difficulty in accessing data: It is difficult since they are separated into different types of files.
 * Data Isolation: Problems related to opening different types of files.
 * Integrity Problem: Data Values change in incorrect or accidental handling.
 Data values present must satisfy some consistency constraints